CTN Foundation

 • Basic knowledge of art and/or film training.

-• A driving passion to be a writer director or librettist.
+• A driving passion to be a story artist, director or librettist.

 • May require travel to Burbank, California, USA.